selfdriven-foundation/selfdriven-ai/docs/pages/framework-sustainable-human-participation.md

 As intelligence becomes abundant, the challenge shifts from producing work to managing human exposure to it.

-Rather than maximizing human productivity, future societies may need to **limit human work participation** to prevent widespread cognitive burnout.
+Rather than maximising human productivity, future societies may need to **limit human work participation** to prevent widespread cognitive burnout.

 In this context, working fewer hours is not a failure of human relevance.
 It is an adaptation to a world where intelligence is abundant but **human attention remains scarce**.

 The long-term challenge of the AI era is therefore not technological capability but institutional design: building systems that allow humans to remain mentally healthy participants within ecosystems of superhuman intelligence.

-The success of future civilizations may depend less on how much intelligence they produce, and more on **how wisely humans choose to engage with it**.
+The success of future civilisations may depend less on how much intelligence they produce, and more on **how wisely humans choose to engage with it**.

 ---